Steven Seagal is just the cook

 However, there’s a theory, which I’m starting right now, that Steven Seagal is actually a deep operative American CIA agent who’s been sent to spend several years budding up with Vladimir Putin in Russia before suddenly – BOOM – sleeper hold in the middle of a Kremlin state dinner party.
 In which case, once Seagal’s mission is complete, his action movie legacy will come full circle and his UAMC reputation will be secured forever.

-Let us know your thoughts on Under Siege in the comments or on our Facebook page!
+Let us know your thoughts on Under Siege in the comments!